-SMS produces and supports numerous community events and initiatives throughout the year, including the Salem Farmers’ Market, Salem Arts Festival, Salem’s So Sweet, and the October Information booth.
+SMS provides direct support to downtown businesses and produces numerous community events and initiatives throughout the year, including the Salem Farmers’ Market, Salem Arts Festival, Salem’s So Sweet, and the October Information booth.
 SMS operates thanks to the generosity and partnership of the City of Salem and Mayor Kimberly Driscoll, the Salem Chamber of Commerce, Destination Salem, and many other local business sponsors and community volunteers.
 Salem Main Streets was founded in 2001 by the City of Salem and a coalition of downtown businesses and area residents, and is modeled on the National Trust for Historic Preservation’s National Main Street Program.

 For more information regarding Salem Main Streets, or to volunteer, please contact Kylie Sullivan, SMS Executive Director, at 978-744-0004 x15, or e-mail: firstname.lastname@example.org

 Salem Main Streets

 The Main Street Four-Point Approach™ is a comprehensive strategy that is tailored to meet local needs and opportunities.
 It encompasses work in four distinct areas — Design, Economic Restructuring, Promotion, and Organization — that are combined to address all of the commercial district’s needs.

 Organization– Building collaborative partnerships between a broad range of groups, organizations and constituents who need to be involved in the downtown’s revitalization.